renepacchaux/huntington-bank-pavilion/README.md

 #####  What the user would need to buy tickets

 Among our group, onboarding and walkthroughs seemed to be peaking in popularity.
 Would we hit the mark to start with a tour of all features?
-With this at top of mind, I had begun to risk away my 1/4 of the team synthesis.
+With this at the top of mind, I had begun to risk away my 1/4 of the team synthesis.
 I failed to get comfortable and comprehensive with the user flow.
 I knew it and tried immediately to move past it.

 I played a little too close into the idea of a laser-guided interview.
 I thought that if my questions were well-prepared, my inquiry would feel like a conversation.
 My chill default did kick in at 1/4 of the way into the interview.
 But, I let an unexpected start bother me.
 I thought I would not receive what I needed as soon as the line of questioning felt foreign to me, the person asking the questions.